mikependon/RepoDB/Docs/_build/html/_sources/pages/field.rst.txt

 				LastUpdatedUtc = DateTime.UtcNow
 			}
 		};
-		connection.Merge(tableName: "Order",
+		connection.MergeAll(tableName: "Order",
 			entities: entities,
 			qualifiers: Field.From("Id"),
 			fields: Field.From("CustomerId", "ProductId", "Quantity", "LastUpdatedUtc"));
 	}

-Being the target fields and qualifers in the `MergeAll` operation via table name:
+Also, being the target fields and qualifers in the `UpdateAll` operation via table name:

 ::